ethereum/EIPs/eip-tokenized-reserve.md

 ## Abstract

 A proposal for a tokenized reserve mechanism.
-The reserve allows an audit of on-chain actions of the owner a reserve.
+The reserve allows an audit of on-chain actions of the owner.
 Using ERC4626, stakeholders can create shares to show support for actions in the reserve.

 ## Motivation